 Both credit card offers by Expedia are pretty straight forward.
 They work like most point-earning credit cards and there’s no faulty advertising that I can see.
 If you book all travel on Expedia, you’re really not going to find a better credit card considering most rewards cards offer only 1 - 1.5% on travel purchases.

 If you’re not a big Expedia.com spender, a very similar card would be the Capital One® Venture® Rewards Credit Card, which offers 2 miles per $1 spent on every purchase, everyday.
-Cardmembers could earn a one-time bonus of 40,000 miles after making $3,000 in purchases in the first 3 months, there’s no cap on the number of miles you can earn, and the annual fee is $59, waived for the first year.
+Cardmembers could earn a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel, there’s no cap on the number of miles you can earn, and the annual fee is $59, waived for the first year.

 *Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.